-Let’s run by a few scenarios which include the most commonly forgotten or missed out aspects in motor insurance policies.
+Let’s run by a few scenarios which include the most commonly forgotten or missed out aspects in car insurance policies.

 Scene 1: Your towing fee could be waived off.
 You are a fairly confident driver but not completely confident of facing the highways and its speed yet.
 And as luck would have it, before you thought you can master the art of driving, you meet with an accident your way back home from work on the highway.
 You run the car into the divider and your car wheel gets bent.
 Now, it’s past 10.30 pm and your first sign of logical thinking is to find a temporary solution for the car problem and get back home safely.
 You manage to somehow find a garage on that highway and arrange to get your car towed to their shop.
 But he wants Rs.1100 just for towing it back to the shop.
 He says he lacks the manual labour and it would cost him more to get boys from elsewhere to work.
 You negotiate and bring it down to Rs.1000.

 It’s still a lot but owing to lack of choice, you are forced to give in.
 What you may not know here is, if in case of an accident, you can claim your towing charges under your basic cover.
 So essentially, you get a cap of Rs.1500 for towing alone, no matter how many ever times you need you car towed.
 Whether it’s Rs.100 per towing for 15 tows or Rs.1500 for one towing, your towing charges are covered in your policy and remains so for every year of your policy renewal.